PabloMartinFluvia/myGame-connect4/docs/dev-resume/code review.md

 # Problem solved in this commit

 ## Problem
+- Direction and Color implementation is a bungle, to simulate an Enum.

 ## Solution
+- Replace these classes, use theory learned till now, and wait for Symbols theory.

 ## Ideas to consider in the future
 - Remove Enums?